 What does growing passion mean?
 Unfortunately, employee development is too often used synonymously as job skills training.
 Employee development should be so much more!
 It should incorporate a memorable alignment to the organizational vision, a clear understanding of one’s role in the pursuit of that vision, and an ongoing open feedback channel between employees and leadership on the direction of the organization.
 It’s not just the opportunity to connect with others in a shared vision, but it’s an invitation to partner and collaborate together with others to achieve that vision.
 The growth of passion starts at the top of the leadership ladder, and it’s the responsibility of leadership at each level to effectively instill this passion with each employee.

-Lastly, engagement is meant to be contagious.
+Lastly, employee engagement is meant to be contagious.
 Engaged employees inspire others to join in.
 Be creative and leverage the strengths of these individuals to raise the collective bar for all members of your team.
 Make team goals that are challenging yet attainable, and reward them in a meaningful way once the challenge or goal is achieved.
 Promote a fun culture that celebrates performance milestones.
 Highlight the unique traits of each individual of your team and tie them into how they contributed to the overarching vision of the organization.
 Invest in the advancement of engagement within your team.

 In the dynamic and competitive world of work, organizations can no longer afford to retain employees who are simply satisfied with their jobs.
 Too much opportunity is lost when a discretionary effort is absent.
 Instead, organizations must cultivate a work environment where engagement can be inspired, can thrive, and can be sustained.
 More specifically, leaders must find the right fit for each employee within their team, create a culture where organizational alignment and communication can occur, and inspire members of their teams to continue the trend.
 Only then will employee performance be maximized and the organizational vision fully realized.